Experienced Houston Criminal Attorney Defending Against Murder And Manslaughter Charges

 I recognize that contrary to what many believe, many people who are charged with murder have never been in trouble with the law before.
 They have homes, jobs, families and reputations to protect.
 They may have just been in bad situations that suddenly turned worse, and one of the people involved ended up dead.
 Once arrested for murder, these individuals are confused and alarmed and have many questions about what to expect in their cases.
 I help clients understand the charges against them, investigate the alleged incident and then go to work, fiercely protecting their rights and developing a defense strategy.

 Homicide is the general term used by the Texas statutes to define any form of unlawful killing.
-The classification of the homicide charge, and the resulting consequences of conviction, will depend on the nature of the crime:
+The classification of the homicide charge, and the resulting consequences of conviction, will depend on the nature of the crime, such as the following.

 Protecting Clients Facing Homicide Charges